4.1 Lagging for the Break

 4.2 The 14.1 Rack

 For an opening break shot, the fifteen balls are racked in a triangle with the apex ball on the foot spot.
 When the balls are re-racked, the apex ball is omitted if only fourteen balls are being racked.
 The marked outline of the triangle will be used to determine whether an intended break ball is in the rack area.
+If the table is tapped at 14.1 the outline of a triangle will still be drawn for the purpose of deciding whether a ball is in the rack area.

 4.3 Opening Break Shot